Close Menu

 Average Completion Time 2 years

-Fall Term Start | Apply by first week of August
+Fall Term Start: Apply by first week of August

-Jan Term Start | Apply by first week of December
+Jan Term Start: Apply by first week of December

-Spring Term Start | Apply by first week of January
+Spring Term Start: Apply by first week of January

-Summer Term Start | Apply by third week of April
+Summer Term Start: Apply by third week of April

-*for the 2023-24 academic year
+*Tuition for the 2024-25 academic year

 This program has given me the tools and background to better support and advocate for students, both in my own classroom and throughout Washington State.
 Our students have so much potential, I'm determined to help them get the opportunity to fulfill it!